Book Barbados (Oct 18-25) Selling Fast! Pay in 3 with Klarna

 Make A Wave Challenge – 30 Days of Surfing for a Cause

 This September, surfers from around the world are paddling out with a purpose.
-The fifth annual Make A Wave Challenge, powered by SurfAid, is back, Women and Waves have jumped on board again and it’s about more than just catching waves.
-It’s about using our love of the ocean to create real change for families living beside some of the world’s most remote and iconic waves.
+The fifth annual Make A Wave Challenge, powered by SurfAid, is back.
+Women + Waves have jumped on board again, and it’s about more than just catching waves.
+It is about using our love of the ocean to create real change for families living beside some of the world’s most remote and iconic waves.

-From September 1st to 30th, rookies and pros alike are committing to surf every single day for 30 days straight.
-Each wave caught, each paddle out, each salty sunrise surf session adds up to something much bigger: raising funds and awareness for SurfAid.
+From September 1st to 30th, rookies and pros alike commit to surfing every single day for 30 days straight.
+Each wave caught, each paddle out, and each salty sunrise surf session adds up to something much bigger, raising funds and awareness for SurfAid.

-SurfAid is a non-profit organisation making a huge difference in remote communities across Indonesia, Papua New Guinea and beyond.
-Their work helps families access clean water, healthcare, sanitation, and food security – essentials that many of us take for granted, but that are life-changing in these communities.
-This is particularly close to our heart as we deliver our annual Bali island retreat in Indonesia and love to do what we can to support the local communities that we work in.
+SurfAid is a non-profit organisation making a huge difference in remote communities across Indonesia, Papua New Guinea, and beyond.
+Their work helps families access clean water, healthcare, sanitation, and food security – essentials that many of us take for granted but that are life-changing in these communities.
+This is close to our hearts as we deliver our annual Bali Island Retreat in Indonesia and love to support the local communities that welcome us.

 We are proud to be supporting SurfAid again.

-We’re so excited that our very own homegrown Women and Wave mini-team riders, Mila Barber and Annabelle Busby, will be taking part in this year’s challenge.
-These young surfers are already showing that the surf community is about more than just riding waves – it’s about giving back, connecting, and making a positive impact.
+We are so excited that our very own Women + Waves mini-team riders, Mila Barber and Annabelle Busby, will be taking part in this year’s challenge.
+These young surfers are already showing that the surf community is about more than just riding waves – it is about giving back, connecting, and making a positive impact.

-And it’s not just about surfing.
+And it is not just about surfing.
 The challenge is open to everyone.
-Whether you surf, swim, bodyboard, or simply commit to a daily ritual like yoga, stretching, or breathwork – the goal is consistency, community and contribution.
-Mila and Annabelle are going to surf every day, regardless of the conditions and you can follow their journey on the Women and Waves socials.
+Whether you surf, swim, bodyboard, or commit to a daily ritual like yoga, stretching, or breathwork, the goal is consistency, community, and contribution.
+Mila and Annabelle are surfing every day, regardless of conditions, and you can follow their journey on our socials.

 For families in isolated coastal regions, access to basic services can be extremely limited.
-By supporting SurfAid, you’re helping to:
+By supporting SurfAid, you are helping to:

 • Provide clean drinking water through wells and filtration systems